BharatSahAIyak/NER_training/data/README.md

-Add datasets here that need to be trained
+Add train.csv here on which it'll get trained